JCraghead/WebNotes/README.md

 2. Make sure you have the developer mode turned on in Google extensions.
 3. Choose the "Load Unpacked" option.
 4. Select the "ClientSide" Folder from our downloaded repository.
-5. Refresh Google Chrome and WebNotes should be ready to use on the extension shortcut on the Google Chrome homepage.
+5. (Optional) Start the local Flask server and set "remoteServer" variable in content.js to its corresponding address.

-A step-by-step series of examples that tell you how to get a development environment running.
+6. Refresh Google Chrome and WebNotes should be ready to use on the extension shortcut on the Google Chrome homepage.

 ## Deployment